zero-to-mastery/worldcup-2018/README.md

 - Run the app by `npm start`

 ## Feel free to contribute
-You are all welcome to contribute to this project and more features and functionalities.
+You are all welcome to contribute to this project and add more features and functionalities.
 Get creative! :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)